saratoga-data-systems/flume-dc/README.md

 ### Building

-First, this project expects Visual Studio 2013 and an installation of QT to match.
-It uses the qmake build system.
+The first step is to install the QT libraries and build tools for your platform.
 To build using the CLI, simply execute:

 ```bash
 qmake